RyanFullStack/csc-weather-app/README.md

 The Detailed section displays a collection of information of weather info displayed in a table.
 Also has a live Student Weather Hold Indicator.

+    The detailed section contains the only live link to view the loading area display.
+This is a desktop mode only, made specifically for jumpers to view prior to boarding the aircraft.

+    Within this view is a custom backend with Python and Flask for secure login for verified users.
+Only staff has access to this custom portal which is used for updating day to day changing values.

+    An SQLdatabase is kept alive from 5am-12am with an auto delete at 12am for old data.

+### MW

+The Me tab lets users set custom values to get current recommendations.

 ### Radar

 The Radar section displays an embed of the Windy App.